John W. Lieb: Early life

 John Lieb was born on February 12, 1860, in Newark New Jersey.
 His father was a leather worker.
 He went to the local public school, then went to the private school, Newark Academy, for high school.
 During the summer of 1875, Lieb went to the prep school for Stevens Institute of Technology.
 The following fall Lieb enrolled in Stevens as a Mechanical engineer.

 Stevens

-Lieb entered college at a time where there were new waves happening in the electrical industry.
+Lieb entered college at a time when there were new waves happening in the electrical industry.
 Even though Lieb was studying mechanical engineering, he became interested in electricity.
 In 1877, Lieb and some classmate helped install a Brush arc light system on the Coney Island Pier.
 Right before graduation Lieb in 1880, Lieb visited Thomas Edison's lab at Menlo Park, where he saw the newly invented incandescent light bulb.
 This new experience and his experience with the Brush arc lighting system led him to join the Brush Electric Company in Cleveland.